Bavhead/SearchEngine/README.md

 The indexes will be created in `SearchEngine/indexes/*.csv` All indexes with a number attached can be safely deleted after completion of the program.

-!YAY!
+Yay!
 Now we can run queries.

 To run queries, use the following command from inside the SearchEngine directory: